anthliu/turkit2/doc-source/task-objects.rst

 Each task object has *initialization parameters* (used to initialize the object), and *ask parameters* (used to parameterize the :code:`task.ask` function).

+Note: Task objects can also be previewed using the :code:`task.preview` method.

 Types of Task Objects -- Use Cases
 ==================================